bwks/conftodict/README.md

 # conftodict
-Python module to convert Cisco IOS config to a python dictionary Built and tested with Python 3.
-Python 2 not tested at this time It is assumed that the config will be in the same for as show run
+Python module to convert Cisco IOS config to a python dictionary.

+Built and tested with Python 3.
+Python 2 not tested at this time.

+It is assumed that the config will be in the same for as show run.

 ###Installation
 ```bash